newtang/newtang.github.io/_posts/2017-01-17-herokussl.markdown

 plumfeed.com      ALIAS/ANAME  plumfeed.com.herokudns.com
 {% endhighlight %}

-I updated my DNS settings as suggested on my registar, [Name.com](https://name.com).
+I updated my DNS settings as suggested on my registrar, [Name.com](https://name.com).
 I used a CNAME for plumfeed.com without problem.
 I checked to see if it was working properly.

 {% highlight bash %}
 curl -vI https://plumfeed.com